ryandperry/Alternate-Career-Planner/sprint2/jminehan.md

 All planned items were completed.
 In the next sprint when all pages are written, I can begin tying links together with functional navigation.

 ## What problems you encountered
+One major issue I encountered was due to global padding added by web browsers, making it difficult to create a header or sidebar stretched out to the edges of a display.
+Since we had already made many views that rely on this global padding, I had to manually set the positions of the header and sidebar.
 After beginning to design the header, I realized we had no logo or icon to be displayed next to the text.
 Therefore, I ended up taking on the fourth issue of designing a logo for the website.

 ## Issues you worked on
 - Make a UI for a list of potential jobs with sample jobs in MajorDetailView.